JohnodonCode/pmpf/README.md

 # Pre-made PHP Functions
 Pre-made PHP Functions because PHP doesnt have everything it SHOULD have

+ARCHIVED PROJECT: This project will no longer be maintained or receive updates.

 Copyright (c) 2020 Johnodon
 Version 1.0.5